top of page

 • 2 min read

-This is sea moss of the type Eucheuma, a powerful sea plant that’s not only beneficial for humans but also essential for the ecosystems it grows in.
+This is sea moss of the genus Eucheuma, beneficial for humans but also part of the ecosystems it grows in.
 Grown and harvested correctly, it becomes a solution for both people and planet.

 Regenerative Sea Moss Harvesting in the Caribbean sea.
 Kee Farm, St. Mary, Jamaica